sirisian/ecmascript-types/README.md

 Move enum from 11.6.2.2 to 11.6.2.1.

+### 11.9 Automatic Semicolon Insertion

+Make a comment that in stricter mode that ASI is not applied.

 ### 12.5.6 The typeof Operator

 The table needs to be updated with all the new types and nullable type explanation.